Theodore Erasmus Hilgard: Europe

-He grew up during the Napoleonic Wars in a family very sympathetic to the principles of the French revolution.
+He grew up during the Napoleonic Wars in a family very sympathetic to the principles of the French Revolution.
 He studied at the Universities of Heidelberg (1807), Göttingen (1808-9) and Paris (1810), and took a legal course in Coblenz (1811).
 During the time of the French rule, he practiced law in Trèves, and, on the restoration of the Rhine Province to Germany, settled in Zweibrücken, where he held the appointment of associate justice of the court of appeals from 1821 till 1835.
 He was also a member of the provincial assembly from 1821 till 1826.
 He resigned as justice because of reactionary and bureaucratic policies instituted by the Bavarian government in the administration of justice in the Palatinate.
 In 1816, he married Margarethe Pauli.

 United States

-In 1835 he came to the United States, and settled in St. Clair County, Illinois.
-He purchased a farm near Belleville, and besides its general management gave much attention to viticulture, being the first to introduce it in Illinois.
-At first he tried to discover which of the Rhenish or French vines were best adapted to the climate, but soon found the indigenous Catawba grape most suitable, and he produced a wine that acquired a high local reputation.
+In 1835 he came to the United States and settled in St. Clair County, Illinois.
+He purchased a farm near Belleville and, in addition to managing it, focused on viticulture, becoming the first to introduce it in Illinois.
+At first, he tried to determine which of the Rhenish or French vines were best adapted to the climate, but he soon found the indigenous Catawba grape most suitable and produced a wine that acquired a high local reputation.